Бесплатный интенсив по английскому языку

 Kerry: The Royal Palace is simply gorgeous!
 It is filled with period décor and original paintings.
 It is so elegant- one of the most beautiful places I have been to.
 I also would recommend visiting the Egyptian temple that was gifted to Madrid, Templo de Debod, at sunset.
 It is so magical.
 I would also go to all of Madrid’s famous art museums, such as El Prado, Reina Sofia, and the Sorolla museum.
 These museums are home to some of the most famous paintings in the world!

-What did the school where Isabel worked specialize in?
+What did the first school where Isabel worked specialize in?

 - Teaching Spanish to international students.